rsinghal757/ai-tone/README.md

    ```
    OPENAI_API_KEY=your_openai_api_key
    MODEL=google/gemini-flash-1.5
-   PORT=3000
    ```
-4. Start the server:
+4. Start the development server with Netlify CLI:
    ```
-   npm start
+   npm run dev
    ```
-5. Open `http://localhost:3000` in your browser
+5. Open `http://localhost:8888` in your browser

-## Deploying to Vercel
+## Deploying to Netlify

 1. Fork this repository
-2. Create a new project in Vercel and connect it to your forked repository
+2. Create a new site in Netlify and connect it to your forked repository
-3. Add the following environment variables in the Vercel project settings:
+3. Add the following environment variables in the Netlify site settings:
    - `OPENAI_API_KEY`: Your OpenAI API key
    - `MODEL`: The model to use (e.g., `google/gemini-flash-1.5`)
-4. Deploy the project
+4. Deploy the site

+### Netlify Deployment Steps

+1. Sign up for a free Netlify account at [netlify.com](https://www.netlify.com/)
+2. Click "Add new site" > "Import an existing project"
+3. Connect to your GitHub repository
+4. Configure the build settings:
+   - Build command: `npm run build`
+   - Publish directory: `.`
+5. Click "Show advanced" and add your environment variables
+6. Click "Deploy site"

 ## How It Works